stratdev3/SimpleW/documentation/simplew/docs/guide/migrate-from-v16.md

 ### Removed

-- All the statistics properties from `SimpleWServer` class (`ConnectedSessions`, `BytesPending`, `BytesSent`, `BytesReceived`) has been removed.
-They may be appears is a future release but not now.
+- All the statistics properties from the `SimpleWServer` class (`ConnectedSessions`, `BytesPending`, `BytesSent`, `BytesReceived`) have been removed.
+They may appear in a future release, but not now.
-- `SimpleWServer.OptionSendBufferSize` property no longer exists;
+- `SimpleWServer.OptionSendBufferSize` property no longer exists.
 - `SimpleWServer.TrustXHeaders` property no longer exists (see [`SimpleWServer.ConfigureTelemetry()`](./observability.md) on how to add custom telemetry tags);